Storyboards in UX/UI Design

 2. Collect and Synthesize Data

-Collect relevant data through UX research methods like user interviews, field research or other reliable sources to ensure the storyboard has a grounding in real user experiences.
+Collect relevant data through UX research methods like user interviews, field research or other reliable sources to make sure the storyboard has a grounding in real user experiences.

 3. Choose a Fidelity Level

-Decide whether to use a low-fidelity storyboard for quick internal discussions or a high-fidelity storyboard for presenting to stakeholders outside the design team.
+Decide whether to use a low-fidelity storyboard for quick internal discussions or a high-fidelity storyboard for presenting to stakeholders outside of the design team.
 Low-fidelity storyboards focus on quick sketches that convey ideas.
-Meanwhile, high-fidelity storyboards include detailed scenes for deeper engagement.
+Meanwhile, high-fidelity storyboards include detailed scenes that are effective for deeper engagement.

 4. Create a Persona and Scenario

-Establish the main character (user persona) and specific scenario that the storyboard will address.
+Establish the main character (user persona) and specific scenario that the storyboard is going to address.
 This step crucially sets the context for the user interactions that the storyboard will depict.

 Author and Human-Computer Interaction Expert, Professor Alan Dix explains personas and their importance: